awsdocs/amazon-rekognition-developer-guide/doc_source/API_CreateStreamProcessor.md

 HTTP Status Code: 400

  **LimitExceededException**
 An Amazon Rekognition service limit was exceeded\.
-For example, if you start too many Rekognition Video jobs concurrently, calls to start operations \(`StartLabelDetection`, for example\) will raise a `LimitExceededException` exception \(HTTP status code: 400\) until the number of concurrently running jobs is below the Amazon Rekognition service limit\.
+For example, if you start too many Amazon Rekognition Video jobs concurrently, calls to start operations \(`StartLabelDetection`, for example\) will raise a `LimitExceededException` exception \(HTTP status code: 400\) until the number of concurrently running jobs is below the Amazon Rekognition service limit\.
 HTTP Status Code: 400

  **ProvisionedThroughputExceededException**